cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # Algorithm Identifiers {#ciphersuites}

+This section lists algorithm identifiers suitable for different HPKE configurations.
+Future specifications may introduce new KEM, KDF, and AEAD algorithm identifiers provided they adhere to the security requirements in {{kem-security}}, {{kdf-choice}}, and {{aead-security}}, respectively.

 ## Key Encapsulation Mechanisms (KEMs) {#kem-ids}

 | Value  | KEM                        | Nsecret  | Nenc | Npk | Nsk | Auth | Reference                    |